-Husky Notebook: Things got chippy toward end of Peach Bowl
+Husky Notebook: Things weren’t so Peachy at end of game

 Reuben Foster, Alabama’s star linebacker, accused UW of the same.
 After the interception, he said Alabama coaches sent him to the locker room to control his emotions.

 “If you think you’re about to lose … take it as a man,” Foster said, according to CBSsports.com.
-“Don’t cheap shot somebody just to try to get him kicked out of the game.
+“Don’t cheap-shot somebody just to try to get him kicked out of the game.
 I’ve never seen anything like that happen.”

 UW coach Chris Petersen said he wasn’t sure what happened during the late scrum.